cwru-non-academic/WSSCoreInterface/README.md

 ## How to add a submodule to exiting project
 1. Close other software using the code solution (Unity, Visual Studio, etc)
 2. If using git desktop, open the command prompt by going to `Repository>Open in Command Prompt`
-3. 1.
-Use command `git submodule add <submoduleURL> <pathInProject>`
+3. Use command `git submodule add <submoduleURL> <pathInProject>`
 	- if using a submodule inside of Unity make sure the path is inside the Assests folder
-	- Ex: `git submodule add https://github.com/cwru-non-academic/WSSInterfacingCode Assets\SubModules\WSSInterfacingModule`
+	- Ex HTTPS: `git submodule add https://github.com/cwru-non-academic/WSSInterfacingCode Assets\SubModules\WSSInterfacingModule`
+ 	- Ex SSH: `git submodule add git@github.com:cwru-non-academic/HFI_WSS_Interface.git Assets\SubModules\WSSInterfacingModule`
 4. Click `Current repository>Add>Add existing repository..` and locate the folder where you installed the submodule `<pathInProject>`
 5. Remove old scripts from the project that are now part of the submodule
 6. Open solution dependent software and let it refactor.